 - Como: This is the first-person singular present indicative form of the verb comer, which means "to eat."
 The ending "-o" signifies that the subject is "yo."

-Therefore, "Yo como" literally translates to "I eat."
-However, in everyday conversation, Spanish speakers often drop the pronoun "yo" and simply say "Como."
+So, "Yo como" literally translates to "I eat."
+That said, in everyday conversation, Spanish speakers often drop the pronoun "yo" and simply say "Como."
 The verb conjugation itself clearly indicates who is performing the action, making the pronoun redundant in most cases.
 This is a common feature of Spanish, reflecting the language's emphasis on verb endings to convey grammatical information.

 The verb comer is a regular -er verb in Spanish, which means it follows a predictable conjugation pattern.
 Understanding this pattern allows you to conjugate the verb for other subjects and tenses, significantly expanding your ability to communicate about eating.
 Here's a brief overview of the present tense conjugation of comer: